pouchdb-community/ember-pouch/README.md

 Saving data locally using PouchDB is one part of making a web application [Offline First](http://offlinefirst.org/).
 However, you will also need to make your static assets available offline.

 There are two possible approaches to this.
-The first one is using the Application Cache (AP).
+The first one is using the Application Cache (AP) feature.
 The second one is using Service Workers (SW).
 The Application Cache specification has been [removed from the Web standards](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache).
 Mozilla now recommends to use [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) instead.

-Most browser vendors still provide support for AC and are in the process of implementing Service Workers.
+Most browser vendors still provide support for Application Cache and are in the process of implementing Service Workers.
 So depending on the browsers you target, you should go for one or the other.
 You can track the progress via [caniuse.com](https://caniuse.com/#feat=serviceworkers).

 #### 1. Application Cache